87 universities support 260 Republican radio stations that deny global warming

 THERE IS NO WRITTEN RECORD OF REPUBLICAN RADIO: Until now there was no way to search, read, and analyze what Republican radio pumps out (see RECORD AND TRANSCRIBE TALK RADIO).
 Republican politicians and candidates make regular appearances on Republican radio and can say just about anything without fear of fact-checking.

-In 2019 MIT Media Lab researchers developed a prototype for using artificial intelligence for large scale automated recording, transcription, and analysis of talk radio (2.8 billion words of automatically transcribed speech from 284,000 hours of talk radio).
+In 2019 MIT Media Lab researchers developed a prototype for large scale automated recording, transcription, and analysis of talk radio (2.8 billion words of automatically transcribed speech from 284,000 hours of talk radio).
 RadioTalk: a large-scale corpus of talk radio transcripts.

 TOOLS FOR MONITORING TALK RADIO, IDENTIFYING ADVERTISERS:

 There are a number of recording apps that enable recording of radio streams.
 Some allow recording of multiple streams at the same time, as well as pre scheduling and editing.

 MIT developed a prototype using artificial intelligence to record, transcribe, and analyze large amounts of talk radio that can be adapted.
 For targeted analysis of what local radio stations are saying there are various transcription services available.
 Otter.ai offers some free transcription.

 Various software and websites, some free, can be found to analyze transcriptions, such as for word and phrase frequency.
 Online-Utility.org is one example.